florentpoujol/Daneel/readme.md

 ## Hotkeys events

-Whenever you press one of the button whose name is set in `Daneel.config.input.buttons`, the events nammed `On[Button name]ButtonDown`, `On[Button name]ButtonJustPressed` and `On[Button name]ButtonJustReleased` are fired.
+Whenever you press one of the button whose name is set in `Daneel.config.buttons`, the events nammed `On[Button name]ButtonDown`, `On[Button name]ButtonJustPressed` and `On[Button name]ButtonJustReleased` are fired.

-The table `Daneel.config.input.buttons` may be filled with the button names that you defined in the `Administration > Game Controls` tab.
+The table `Daneel.config.buttons` may be filled with the button names that you defined in the `Administration > Game Controls` tab.
 Ie :

-    Daneel.config.input = {
+    Daneel.config = {
         buttons = {
             -- the list of the button names as they appear in CraftStudio in the "Game Controls" tab :
             "Action",
             "fire",
         }
     }

+## Tables as object

+Tables returned by table.new() or any new table functions that returns a table introduced by Daneel may be used in an object-oriented way.
+You can also turn any standard table to a dynamic table by passing it as argument to table.new().
+Ie :

+    -- you always can do this :
+    table.insert(myTable, value)

+    -- now, you can also do this (like with strings) myTable:insert(value)

 ---